Global Data Privacy

-The Privacy Shield framework allows personal data transfers from the EU to the U.S., as well as from Switzerland to the U.S. While companies can self-certify to the Privacy Shield, Workday uses TRUSTe as our third-party verification method and ensures our customers enjoy the highest possible levels of data protection and privacy.
-Read more about our certification to the Privacy Shield here.
+The Privacy Shield framework allows personal data transfers from the EU to the U.S., as well as from Switzerland to the U.S. While companies can self-certify to the Privacy Shield, Workday uses TRUSTe as our third-party verification agent to further demonstrate our compliance.
+Workday continues to have third parties review our data privacy program regularly to ensure that our customers enjoy the highest possible levels of data protection and privacy.
+Read more about our TRUSTe verification status to Privacy Shield here.

 Binding Corporate Rules (BCR)